Monday, June 24, 2024

 I have no idea what to make of this film.
 Cate Blanchett's performance as a talented and extreme orchestra conductor whose life is about to come crashing down, is about as good as you will ever see in any film.
 The writer/director Todd Field has done an excellent job working with the actors and his written a fascinating story.
 So what's the problem?

 I think Tar suffers under it's own weight as an intense drama and character study.
 Cate Blanchett's performance is completely uncompromising.
 Her character Lydia Tar has a fervent connection to the music she conducts particularly Gustav Mahler's 5th symphony.
 Lydia Tar also appears to be skilled at manipulating people in her personal and professional life.
-In the end Lydia Tar is a completely unsympathetic character which after a while I finally found difficult to relate to on just about every level.
+In the end Lydia Tar is such a completely unsympathetic character that I finally found difficult to relate to her on just about every level.
 To paraphrase the old saying, watching Blanchett's performance has all the fascination of gazing into a snake pit.

 I'm extremely conflicted about this film.
 There are so many good things in it but the running time and the unrelenting unpleasantness were a real turn off.
 Tar will require a second viewing which in a way is a complement to Todd Field and Cate Blanchett.
 Considering the shallowness of most film dramas this film is in many ways a flawed but very impressive achievement.